yugg755i/auth-log-analyzer/README.md

 * Check public IP reputation using the AbuseIPDB API
 * Export parsed and enriched findings to JSON
 * Generate a text-based investigation report
+* Store parsed alerts in SQLite
+* Command-line interface using argparse
+* Export alerts to CSV

 ## Project Structure